Jakob-98/sites/gatsbytes/content/blog/2022-09-20-gzip-mnist.md

 ![GZIP](https://jakobs.dev/media/gzip.png)

-> *Edit:* brief addendum after hitting the HN frontpage; MNIST is a straightforward dataset, and higher accuracies are possible with various methods.
+> Addendum after hitting the [HN frontpage](https://news.ycombinator.com/item?id=37583593): MNIST is a straightforward dataset, and higher accuracies are possible with various methods.
 The novelty of this post isn't aiming for state-of-the-art results, but showcasing the potential of using compression as a unique, model-free classification tool.
 The code golf just adds a layer of complexity for fun.

 We can 'solve' MNIST up to ~78% accuracy with the following code-golfed obscurity: